shubhammishra115/Sudoku-Solver/README.md

 # Sudoku-Solver
-A Sudoku Solver, Just by scanning the image.
+Solve you Sudoku, Just by scanning the image.

 ## Table of Content.
 ### Introduction.